Thomas F. Bayard Jr.

 Thomas Francis Bayard Jr. (June 4, 1868 – July 12, 1942) was an American lawyer and politician from Wilmington, Delaware.
 He was a Democratic U.S. Senator from Delaware in the 1920s.

 Early life

-Bayard was born in Wilmington, Delaware, son of U.S. Senator Thomas F. Bayard Sr. and grandson of U.S. Senator James A. Bayard Jr.
+Bayard was born in Wilmington, Delaware, the son of U.S. Senator Thomas F. Bayard Sr. and grandson of U.S. Senator James A. Bayard Jr.

-Bayard graduated from Yale University in 1890, where he was a member of Skull and Bones, and served as secretary of his class.
+Bayard graduated from Yale University in 1890, where he was a member of Skull and Bones and served as secretary of his class.
 He attended Yale Law School and was admitted to the Delaware Bar in 1893.

 Personal life

 He married Elizabeth Bradford du Pont on October 3, 1908.
 Together, they had five children: